 Main advantages of this approach:

-- You don’t need to store any data about the user on his phone;
+- You do not need to store any data about the user on his phone;

-- You don’t need to develop your backend side with user-related data - keep everything in one place;
+- You do not need to develop your backend side with user-related data - keep everything in one place;

 - Properties are shared across all user devices.

-Public properties, in opposite to Private ones, are visible for other users in
+Public properties, in opposite to Private ones, are visible to other users in